 Do you experience sharp, quick pains or tingling in your lower back?
 Do you find you have pain or weakness in one leg?
 If this sounds like your situation, you could be suffering from sciatica pains.
 Sciatica is not a diagnosis in itself but an underlying condition of other medical issues.
-Below, our Fort Myers back pain doctor describes the six common causes of sciatica.
+Below, our Florida back pain doctor describes the six common causes of sciatica.

 1. Lumbar herniated disc

 You could be experiencing sciatica pain from a lumbar herniated disc.
 The discs in your spine are shaped similarly to a tire with a gel-like center and an outer wall.
 A herniated disc is caused by the gel-like inner material leaking out of the disk and irritating the contiguous nerve root causing sciatic pain.